amy@amyspeechlanguagetherapy.com

 Functional Communication

-- Functional communication strategies are used to enhance the patients' everyday activities.
+Functional communication strategies are used to enhance the patients' everyday activities or activities of daily living (ADL's).
 Some of these may be practicing/using words or phrases that they would use in everyday life.
 Some may be helpful in ways of organization.
 It all comes down to what the stroke patient needs in their treatment plan, and what their Speech Language Pathologist suggests.
 Below are some simple strategies.

 Using a monthly or weekly calender will assist a stroke patient in not only reading and writing, but most significantly, remembering important appointments, dates, etc. Below is a template that can be used to alter monthly.